sassbookai/api-docs/summarizer/apidoc.md

   * **Notes:**

-    1. The API currently favors summarization in the range of 5-40%, so internal adjustments are in place to limit larger values that cause summarization to lose its value.
+    1. The API currently favors summarization in the range of 5-40% for abstractive, so internal adjustments are in place to limit larger values that cause summarization to lose its value.
+    However, for extractive summarization, the range is much larger - up to 90%.

     2. The actual length of summary is likely to be closer to specified for large documents.